From Skirmish to War: U.S. Oil and Gas in the Crosshairs

 And China National Petroleum is currently building eight gas storage facilities to help meet growing demand.

 Right now, China is the third-largest consumer of U.S. LNG behind Mexico and South Korea.
-But it could become by far the biggest market.
+But it could become the biggest market.

 The trade skirmish between the U.S. and China could evolve into a trade war.
-If so, there will be losers on both sides.
+If so, there could be losers on both sides.